lanl/MATAR/README.md

 // create a 3D array of doubles auto B = CArray <double> (3,3,3); // access as B(i,j,k)

-// create a slide of the 3D array at index 1 auto C = ViewCArray <double> (&B(1,0,0),3,3); // access as C(i,j)
+// create a slice of the 3D array at index 1 auto C = ViewCArray <double> (&B(1,0,0),3,3); // access as C(i,j)